 Today, search engines use alt tags to gather information about an image and make it so the visually impaired can have the image alt description read to them.

-Also, it creates a poor user experience.
 If your website visitors are expecting to see an image, and instead they see nothing or, worse yet, a broken image icon, they’ll bounce away to a competitor’s site.

 In some cases, though, you might have copied HTML content from another site and pasted it onto your own.
 The HTML tag in that content might specify a different language than the one you’re using.

-That said, if you don’t have sections of your site you want to keep blocked, you likely won’t need one.
+However, if you don’t have sections of your site you want to keep blocked, you likely won’t need one.
 Also, keep in mind Google’s guidelines mention that you shouldn’t use a robots.txt to block pages from the search results.